Graduate Department of

 The Museum of Fine Arts is an integral part of the educational mission of the department.
 It has a tradition of originating exhibitions of important contemporary and historical issues, as well as bringing to the community some of the best shows other galleries have originated.
 The program regularly includes national and regional competitions and invitational, faculty, and student exhibitions, along with lectures and symposia devoted to significant developments in art history and art criticism.
 Graduating students display their thesis exhibitions in the museum.
 The University and the city offer a variety of other exhibition spaces.

-Art history and criticism are an essential part of the MFA program with at least three courses required.
+Academic study is an essential part of the MFA program.
 A broad range of art history or other academic courses are available to help provide depth of understanding of fundamental artistic issues that include graduate level seminars, which are thematically based to discuss theory and contemporary practice.

 The art department offers financial support in the form of fellowships, teaching assistantships, and technical or laboratory assistantships.
-Those who are interested in a teaching assistantship are required to take an art pedagogy course prior to the award.
+Those who are interested in a teaching assistantship are required to take a college art teaching course prior to the award.
 Technical assistantships may be awarded to first-year, second-year, and/or third-year students.
-Teaching assistantships may be awarded in the second and/or third year of residency except in the case of students with a master’s degree or equivalent teaching experience, who may be awarded a teaching assistantship earlier.
+Teaching assistantships may be awarded in the second and/or third year of residency except in the case of students with a master's degree or equivalent teaching experience, who may be awarded a teaching assistantship earlier.
 Financial assistance is awarded based on merit.
-For more specific information, see the “Financial Information” chapter of this Graduate Bulletin.
+For more specific information, see the "Financial Information" chapter of this Graduate Bulletin.
 Graduate students may also be eligible for the following funding on a competitive basis.
 For details, please visit https://art.fsu.edu/about/graduate/support/.

-In addition to University admission requirements, the department requires that all applicants submit a portfolio of twenty images of recent original work and an artist’s statement describing and contextualizing the work submitted for review.
+In addition to University admission requirements, the department requires that all applicants submit a portfolio of up to twenty images of recent original work and an artist's statement describing and contextualizing the work submitted for review.
 Where it is necessary, other media, such as video, may be submitted.
 The Department of Art faculty admits graduate students in the Fall of each year.
-Please go to the the Department of Art Graduate Program Web site at http://art.fsu.edu/graduate for more specific admission information and a link to the MFA Handbook.
+Please go to the Department of Art Graduate Program Website at https://art.fsu.edu/programs-2/graduate/ for more specific admission information and a link to the MFA Handbook.
 The Department of Art no longer requires the GRE examination if the applicant has a 3.0 or better cumulative average on work undertaken at the undergraduate level.

 The MFA is a terminal degree for those who wish to practice studio art, teach at the college level, or function in a curatorial role.
 It is a three-year residency with a minimum requirement of sixty semester hours at the graduate level.
-The program includes a minimum of thirty-two semester hours in studio art, eleven hours of electives within or outside the department, a minimum of three courses (nine hours) in art history at the graduate level.
+The program includes a minimum of forty-two semester hours in studio art, nine hours of electives within or outside the department, and a minimum of three courses (nine hours) in academic study at the graduate level.
 A minimum of nine hours of the forty-two studio art hours must go towards preparation of the graduate thesis exhibition and written component.
 All students are required to write a thesis paper as part of their graduation thesis exhibition.
-The thesis paper defines the intensive research leading up to the thesis exhibition and cites the student’s artwork within a larger context.
+The thesis paper defines the intensive research leading up to the thesis exhibition and cites the student's artwork within a larger context.